groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/use-cases/Batch Document Watermarking Pipeline/batch-watermark-pipeline.md

 ## Overview

 Many enterprises need to brand or protect thousands of documents—PDFs, Word files, presentations, and spreadsheets—on a regular basis.
 This sample ships with **four document types** (DOCX, PDF, XLSX, PPTX) so every pipeline mode is demonstrated across real‑world formats.
 Performing this manually is error‑prone and time‑consuming, and re‑running a batch job can unintentionally create duplicate watermarks.
-This use‑case shows how to **apply text and logo watermarks in bulk** while keeping the process **idempotent**, so running the job multiple times never produces redundant marks.
+This use‑case shows how to **apply text and logo watermarks in bulk** while keeping the process **duplicate-safe**, so running the job multiple times never produces redundant marks.
 The solution leverages GroupDocs.Watermark for .NET, which abstracts the heavy lifting of format handling, searchable watermark objects, and smart replacement logic.

 ## Prerequisites